What are G-Shocks good for, and what aren’t they good for? With over 330 variants to choose from, what is the best Gshock anyway?

 Top Pick: Master of G Rangeman(Original)

-While opinions obviously vary, the best and most respected G-Shock watches are from the pro-level Master of G series of which, the best G-Shock is the Rangeman (Original.)
+While opinions obviously vary, the best and most respected G-Shock watches are from the pro-level Master of G series of which, I think the best G-SHOCK is the Rangeman- See my hands-on review)

 The Master of G Rangeman is easily one of the most respected and practical G-Shocks in the lineup.
 It offers an impressive feature-set at a bargain price-point.